 Joining the military grants you certain privileges in life, but it also holds you more accountable in turn.
 So it’s essential to know all of your legal rights, whether you’re serving overseas or in the United States.
 The Uniform Code of Military Justice (UCMJ) contains all the laws governing the military justice system.
-It provides the punishments for various crimes as well as procedural protections.
+It provides punishments for various crimes as well as procedural protections.

-Navy criminal defense lawyers specialize in defending service members accused of military crimes.
+Navy criminal defense lawyers focus on defending service members accused of military crimes.
 Some Navy court-martial attorney focus on protecting US Navy sailors from false accusations of military sexual assault and defending Article 120, UCMJ allegations in military courts.
 Due to the high standards and expectations, military members can face much longer sentences than civilians.
 If found guilty, they would also lose access to any pay and allowances.
 Here’s everything you need to know about the military justice system and the value of Navy military defense lawyers.

 Court-Martial Overview